evasquezus/MakeChangeProject/README.md

 This project simulates a cash register.
 A user is asked to enter an item amount.
 The user then enters the amount.

 The program will calculate the change returned by largest denomination.
 For example:
-If the total cost of the item is 10$ and the total tendered amount from the customer is 12$ The total change would be displayed in the currency ranging from pennies up to twenty dollar bills
+Cost of item
+	100
+Tendered amount
+	110
+1 one dollar bills
+1 dimes
+The change is 10.0

 This is Week 1 [Skill Distillery](http://skilldistillery.com) weekend homework.